-To maintain healthy teeth, it’s essential to have good oral and dental hygiene.
-It is also vital to visit a dental care provider, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
-During your initial visit to Carus Dental West Lake in West Lake Hills, Texas, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques, all of which provide instant results.
+To maintain healthy teeth, it’s essential to practice good dental hygiene.
+It's also important to visit a dental care provider at least two times a year, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
+During your initial visit to Carus Dental West Lake, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques.
 With digital imaging, the storage, retrieval, and manipulation of images is made much easier, meaning less time spent with us and more time spent doing what you love!

 An intraoral camera is a small video camera that takes an image of the outside of the gum or tooth.
 The intraoral camera resembles an oversized pen.
 While simultaneously viewing a monitor, the dentist inserts the camera into a patient's mouth and gently shifts it about so that images can be taken from a variety of angles.

 Bien Air Hand Pieces

 Our top priority is making sure you’re relaxed, calm and comfortable during each dental visit.
 Our team utilizes the most up-to-date technology, including Bien Air Handpieces, to ensure optimal patient experiences.
 These handpieces allow for a closer inspection of the teeth and for detailed cleaning and microsurgery.
 With this extremely reliable dentistry tool, treatment is more precise, and features less vibration and noise.
 Unlike a belt-driven handpiece, this instrument offers constant torque and excellent speed to cut tooth structure for faster and more precise margins with less effort.
 With Bien Air Handpieces, Our dental team is able to deliver quiet, controlled procedures with a higher level of comfort for both our patients and our doctors, as well as enhanced esthetic results.

 iTero® Dental Impressions